sevifinance/sevi-erpnext-sync/README.md

 ### Sevi Plugin

-Sevi Plugin Uses to sync the other systems with erpnext.
+Sevi Plugin Uses to sync the other systems with erpnext using rest API.

 ### Installation